Sunday, May 24, from 12:00 PM to 4:00 PM for an afternoon of history, hearth cooking, and hands-on colonial experiences—all completely free to attend!

 May 26, at 6:00 p.m. to learn more about the one-time Philadelphia staple, Catfish and Waffles.
 What would have been the “cheesesteak” of its time, Philadelphia was known as a destination for enjoying a Catfish and Waffle dinner at numerous stops along the Wissahickon Creak including places only steps from Historic RittenhouseTown.
 Featured presenter Dan Macey, vice president of the Historic Foodways Society of the Delaware Valley, will enlighten guests on the traditions of Philadelphia tourists and residents alike in the mid-1800s taking day trips to stop at their favorite tavern to enjoy catfish and waffles.
 We will learn about the ingredients, methods, and cultural heritage behind the meal.
 Following the talk, guests will see how the dish was made over the hearth and then taste the dish complete with pepper hash, the Pennsylvania Dutch inspired condiment served along the catfish and waffles.

-May 27 for Homemade Pasta & Sauce, a hands-on culinary workshop celebrating fresh ingredients, family tradition, and historic foodways.
+May 27 from 2p-4p for Homemade Pasta & Sauce, a hands-on culinary workshop celebrating fresh ingredients, family tradition, and historic foodways.
 Held during the late afternoon into early supper, this special experience invites guests to learn the art of making homemade pasta and sauce from scratch.
-Led by Alex Jones, Hearth Cook Interpreter, this workshop draws from family recipes passed down while growing up on a farm in South Jersey, blending personal tradition with historic cooking practices.
+Led by Alex Jones, Hearth Cook Interpreter, this workshop draws from family recipes passed down while growing up in a farm town in South Jersey, blending personal tradition with historic cooking practices.
 Guests will learn how simple ingredients can be transformed into rich, comforting meals using techniques rooted in both family kitchens and early homestead life.
 Using homestead-raised products and seasonal ingredients, participants will make fresh pasta by hand and prepare homemade sauce while also learning about the historic plantings at HRT that have long been used in cooking.
 The workshop will highlight how herbs, vegetables, and garden traditions connect food, history, and sustainability.
 Guests will have the opportunity to create their own pasta to take home or choose to have it cooked on-site and enjoy a shared meal at the end of the event as part of the early supper experience.
 Whether you are a passionate home cook, a gardening enthusiast, or someone who simply loves good food and good stories, Homemade Pasta & Sauce offers a warm, flavorful, and memorable evening rooted in tradition.

 May 29 from 6:00 PM to 8:00 PM for a special evening of historic foodways and culinary tradition with Cooking from the English Household Receipts of the Middle Colonies Cookbook.
 This unique program invites guests to explore the recipes, techniques, and tastes that shaped kitchens across colonial Pennsylvania and the Middle Colonies.
 Featured guest Sarah Farnsworth of Colonial Pennsylvania Farmstead will guide visitors through a fascinating culinary journey using recipes from the English Household Receipts of the Middle Colonies cookbook.
 These historic “receipts,” or recipes, offer a glimpse into the daily lives of early American households, where cooking was both necessity and craft.
 Guests will learn how colonial cooks prepared meals using seasonal ingredients, hearth-based techniques, and practical household knowledge passed down through generations.
 Sarah will demonstrate traditional methods of preparation while sharing the cultural history behind the dishes, ingredients, and customs that defined dining in the 18th century.
 This immersive experience offers more than just cooking, it is a chance to understand how food connected family, community, and survival in early America.
 From savory staples to everyday household remedies, these recipes tell the story of life in the Middle Colonies through the language of the kitchen.
 Whether you are a history enthusiast, a home cook, or simply curious about the flavors of the past, Cooking from the English Household Receipts of the Middle Colonies Cookbook promises an engaging and memorable evening of learning, tasting, and tradition.